techorix/semtix/README.md

 - Put your letter templates in the templates folder
 - In ExternalSettings.java you can specifiy the String values for these templates
 - May also need to set the templates in the `semtixconf.properties`
 - While printing letters or other documents you may run into problems as the engine expects several freemarker placeholders to be present.
 A complete list of placeholders is, at the moment, only available by looking at the java-code.
-We use code like this in our odt-templates: \s\s
+We use code like this in our odt-templates:
       ``
       ${vorname} ${nachname}[#if co??]${"\n"}c/o ${co}[/#if]
       [#if zusatz??]${"\n"}${zusatz}[/#if]